realliance/libmahjong/docs/TileNotation.md

 ## `libmahjong` Specifics

-`Mahjong::HandFromNotation` holds compliance with this notation.
-If invalid inputs are given, `Mahjong::HandFromNotation` will translate them to piece `ERROR_PIECE` to stay aligned with other piece functions.
+`mahjong::HandFromNotation` holds compliance with this notation.
+If invalid inputs are given, `mahjong::HandFromNotation` will translate them to piece `ERROR_PIECE` to stay aligned with other piece functions.
 If an individual tile is invalid (such as giving a symbol in place of a number), this individual piece will be translated to `ERROR_PIECE`.
 If a letter is found that does not correspond to any value on the suit label, it is considered an invalid set and all tiles in that set are translated to `ERROR_PIECE`.

 ## Examples